Botfuel/botfuel-dialog/packages/test-qna/README.md

 # test-qna

-This sample bot illustrates how you can implement a QnA bot with [Botfuel QnA](https://docs.botfuel.io/qna/overview) and the [Webchat](https://docs.botfuel.io/webchat/overview).
-For a step-by-step guide, see [how to create a QnA bot](https://docs.botfuel.io/qna/howto-qna).
+This sample bot illustrates how you can implement a QnA bot using the [Webchat](https://docs.botfuel.io/webchat/overview).
+For a step-by-step guide, see the [creating a QnA bot tutorial](https://docs.botfuel.io/platform/tutorials/creating-a-q-a-bot).

 ## Create an app

-Create an app and add intents/QnAs on Botfuel Trainer (https://app.botfuel.io).
+Create an app and add QnAs on Botfuel Trainer (https://app.botfuel.io).

 See the [Getting Started tutorial](https://docs.botfuel.io/platform/tutorials/getting-started) for how to create a new app.

 ## Run the bot

-To be able to use Botfuel Webchat with your bot you need to configure your Botfuel application as follows:
+To be able to use Botfuel Webchat with your bot you need to configure your Botfuel application.
+Follow the steps in the [Connection to Webchat tutorial](https://docs.botfuel.io/platform/tutorials/connecting-to-webchat).

-1. Go to the Botfuel [developer portal](https://app.botfuel.io/apps).
-2. Find your application in the list and click the _Webchat_ button.
-If you don't see this button, change your plan to enable the Webchat option.
-3. Click on the _Configuration_ tab and configure the bot endpoint and the allowed origins.
-4. Copy `webchat.html` to `webchat-sample.html`.
-Go back to your app details and copy your `APP_TOKEN`, then replace the `<YOUR_BOTFUEL_APP_TOKEN>` value in the `webchat.html`.

-If you want to use your bot locally with the Webchat, you have to expose your local machine to the web.
-You can do this with [ngrok](https://ngrok.com/) for example.

 Then run the sample in your terminal: